bgoonz/a-A-Student-Resources-Website-Prototype/PUBLIC/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-3/Monday/Objectives.md

 }, 5000);
 ```

-**Write a program that accepts user input using Node’s readline module**
+**Write a program that accepts user input using Node's readline module**

 ```js
 const askGuess = () => {